By default, all the files and images you upload to WordPress are publicly available.

 There are three things to note about these settings:

 - This feature works for files uploaded through WordPress.
 If you uploaded files by FTP, click the “Attachments Utility” link.

 - If you're uploading new files regularly, it will be necessary to update the .htaccess file regularly.
 You can do this by creating a cron job for the URL on your screen.

-- If you’re using a Nginx server, see readme.txt in your plugins/file-access folder.
+- If you're using a Nginx server, see this documentation about File Filtering with Nginx.